yZipperer/item-api/README.md

   4. As long as the server is running, you should get the image associated with the product

 ## Contributions:

   Contributions are welcome, especially for product data.
 Just open up an issue with what you would like to add.

+  To contribute, locate the data.json file in the data folder.
-  To contribute, simply copy and paste one of the latest product outlines in the data.json file.
-Then, modify it with the product you added.
-Lastly, add an image to the correct folder.
+  Then, copy and paste one of the latest product entries (at bottom of data.json file).
+  Modify this to include information on the new product.
+  Then, add a corresponding image in the images folder (make sure the file name and product id match)

+  *You should also make sure the product has not already been added.
+Simply ctrl+F as search through the data.json file, or check the masterList to make sure the product has not been added.

+## Troubleshooting

+  If you have any problems in usage or contributing, simply open up an issue with your questions.